MFR6340/theenglishextension.org/young-world-1/unit-4: Throughout the Year.md

 <img src="https://imgur.com/7xyuvRS.png" width="25%" />

-The Magic School Bus books provide a fictional story about aMs Frizzle, an eccentric teacher and her class, while discussioning summary here. (exile 600)  <sup>[what is this?](/resources/Lexile%20measures)</sup>
+The Magic School Bus books provide a fictional storyline about Ms Frizzle, an eccentric teacher who takes her class on a transforming school bus.
+In this book, the class heads .
+(Lexile 600L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Magic-School-Bus-inside-Hurricane-Joanna-Cole/9780590446877?ref=grid-view&qid=1665847708965&sr=1-3" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1003335907" rel="nofollow">Buy on Orell Füssli</a>